 In preparation for clinical licensure, LaRose worked under the direct supervision of a Florida licensed LCSW (and a registered supervisor) for nearly four years.
 From April 2005 to February 2009 LaRose was licensed as a Registered Clinical Social Work Intern (Fla.
 Lic. #ISW3858).
 On January 31, 2009 LaRose passed Association of Social Work Board National Clinical Examination and was licensed by the State of Florida as an LCSW (Fla.
 Lic. #SW9297) on February 4, 2009.
+In 2018, LaRose obtained another licensing credential, obtaining his LICSW in the District of Columbia.
 LaRose has received continuing education credits in domestic violence, sexual addiction, HIV/AIDS, dual relationships, medical errors, forensic interviewing, delirium and dementia in the aging, disaster mental health, multicultural counseling, substance abuse and teens, and post divorce counseling.
 In February 2012 LaRose’s private practice was identified as Leon County’s first mental health practitioner to add statewide online services, including 24 hour a day scheduling, online journaling, secure forms and records, as well as other HIPAA compliant electronic health records.
 In September of 2013 LaRose was credentialed as a Clinical Social Work Qualified Supervisor

 In 2016 LaRose was a Lead Presenter at the National Association of Social Workers State conference in Orlando Florida discussing the topic of Mental Health Providers using online digital private practice models to improve client outcomes and improve the professionalization of sole proprietors.
 Currently LaRose consults LCSW’s and LCSW Interns in setting up their digital practices with full insurance billing, client self scheduling, credit card billing—and guides them in the digital portal set up with an entire mental health practice protocol—online and live within weeks.
 LaRose is published on the topic as well.

-LaRose offers an array of onsite services, including critical incident assessments and recommendations, professional development seminars, public presentations with literature review article distribution, employee assistance counseling, counseling services program implementation consultation, and private practice therapy services (most services can be ordered online).
+LaRose offers an array of onsite services, including critical incident assessments and recommendations, professional development seminars, public presentations with literature review article distribution, employee assistance counseling, counseling services program implementation consultation, concierge retreat services, hypnosis in Florida, online sessions in Florida, and Face to Face sessions in DC, as a part of his private practice therapy services (most services can be ordered online).
 Office consultations can also be arranged.

 For a complete resume and vitae, explicating specific dates and timelines including links to various professional, personal, and academic tasks, please click here.